MI3031 - Aquatic Microbial Pathobiology

 |Student Contribution Band:

-- examine the role of disease in aquatic populations;
+- demonstrate the role quarantine plays in controlling aquatic disease;

-- practice the diagnostic approach to aquatic animal health;
+- teach the students the diagnostic approach to disease control.

 ||MI2031 or MI2011 or MI2021 or BM1000 or BZ1001 or PC2201